tud-hri/joan/README.md

 ## mkdocs

 We are using mkdocs and ReadTheDocs for our documentation.
+For more information on mkdocs, visit [this link](https://www.mkdocs.org).

 To install mkdocs, run:
 ```